What Is a Career Path? How to Create Your Own

 Which of your skills could transfer to roles in other fields or a more advanced role in your field?

-What unique perspectives have you gathered based on your experiences in prior roles or training programmes?
+What unique perspectives have you gathered based on your experiences in prior roles or training programs?
 How might these perspectives apply to different career paths you’re considering?

-Based on job searches, what kinds of companies would value a linear career trajectory, and which might value a diverse career portfolio?
-[1]

-A career portfolio documents your education, work samples, skills, and experience and tends to be much longer than a CV.
+A career portfolio documents your education, work samples, skills, and experience and tends to be much longer than a resume.

-What would learning as much as possible about a career field and evolving with it be like?
+What would it be like to learn as much as possible about a career field and evolve with it?

 What would it be like to take on more responsibility in a career field as you gain more experience and get promoted to advanced positions?

-What would it be like to enter an emerging or fast-growing field, such as cryptocurrency or renewable energy?
+What would it be like to enter an emerging or fast-growing field like cryptocurrency or renewable energy?

 What would it be like to explore multiple fields, change careers every few years, and accumulate diverse skills?

-Below are two examples based on popular internet searches for specific career paths: Is finance a good career path? and Is technology a good career path?
-Career insights are taken from Glassdoor as of April 2024.
+Below are two examples based on popular internet searches for specific career paths.
+Career insights are taken from the Canadian Occupational Projection System (COPS) and salary projections from Glassdoor as of November 2022.

-A financial analyst in India earns an average yearly base salary of ₹6,00,000 and could become a company’s principal financial analyst, earning ₹2,000,000.
-The number of jobs in the finance industry is growing substantially, with a 27 percent increase in the last year [2].
+According to Glassdoor, a financial analyst in Canada earns an average yearly salary of $69,157 and could go on to become a company’s director of finance, earning $143,625.
+Financial analyst jobs are expected to grow 52 per cent by 2028, which is faster than average, while financial manager jobs are expected to grow 23 per cent, which is also faster than average [1].

-Professionals in finance typically need at least an undergraduate degree in business, accounting, finance, or a related field and should be proficient in Excel and financial modelling.

-An information security analyst in India earns an average yearly base salary of ₹1,062,801 and could transition into careers like information security engineer (average base salary ₹8,71,680) or cybersecurity consultant (average base salary ₹9,55,384).
-Jobs in information security are in high demand and continue to grow.
+Glassdoor estimates that an information security analyst in Canada earns an average yearly salary of $75,592 and could transition into careers like information security engineer (average salary $99,491) or cybersecurity consultant (average salary $84,114).
+Jobs in information security are expected to grow 30 per cent by 2028, which is faster than average [2].

-Cybersecurity and information security professionals typically have at least an undergraduate degree in computer science or a related field and certifications like the Certified Information Systems Security Professional (CISSP) or Certified Information Systems Auditor (CISA).
+Cybersecurity and information security professionals typically have at least a bachelor’s degree in computer science or a related field, as well as certifications like the Certified Information Systems Security Professional (CISSP) or Certified Information Systems Auditor (CISA).

-Industry trends include developments in airplane navigation and guidance systems security [3], continued use of multifactor authentication, and increased data security [4].
+Industry trends include managing the cybersecurity risks associated with remote work, digital supply chains, and implementing cybersecurity mesh [3].

-If you foresee yourself taking a more multidirectional path, search the Internet for skills, degrees, and training that could apply to multiple careers across industries.
+If you envision yourself taking a more multidirectional path, do an internet search for skills, degrees, and training that could apply to multiple careers across industries.

-For example, a degree in English language gives you skills such as writing, close reading, and analysis that could be useful for entering a teaching career and later switching to a career in content marketing, consulting, or even brand management.
+For example, an English major could use their writing, close reading, and analysis skills to enter a teaching career and later switch to a career in content marketing, consulting, or even brand management.

 What additional training or education might you need for the career paths you’re interested in?